 - Coupons, spreadsheets, and calculators

-The possibilities are endless.
+Really, the possibilities are endless.
 Believe it or not, affiliate marketing happens all over the place.
-And through services like Teachable and Send Owl, setting up affiliate services for products and services that you’ve designed is simple and effective for almost everybody.
+And through services like Teachable and Send Owl, setting up affiliate services for products and services that you've designed is simple and effective for almost everybody.